soynerdito/ESP8266-MQTT/README.md

 Remember this project is NOT WORKING.
 IF there is an implementation for the ESP8266 that do MQTT tell me, so I can drop all this and just start using that other.

+This  project is the software part of the ESP8266.
+I am also working on making an interface board called WiFico to ease interfacing the ESP8266 into a breadboard and 5V.
+Check the hardware at https://github.com/soynerdito/WifIco